-Displays source code in stack frames surrounded by the specified number of lines of context.
+Displays source code in stack frames surrounded by the specified number of lines of context; for instance

 When this is set, Rakudo will look for the standard repositories (perl, vendor, site) in the specified directory.
 This is intended as an escape hatch for build-time bootstrapping issues, where Rakudo may be built as an unprivileged user without write access to the runtime paths in NQP's config.

-RAKUDO_DISABLE_MULTILINESet to 1, will disable multiline input for the REPL
+If set to 1, will disable multiline input for the REPL.

-RAKUDO_DEFAULT_READ_ELEMSDefaults to 65536; the default number of characters to read on an IO::Handle.
+Is the default number of characters to read on an

-RAKUDO_ERROR_COLORControls whether to emit ANSI codes for error highlighting.
-Defaults to true if unset, except on Win32.
+Controls whether to emit ANSI codes for error highlighting.
+Defaults to true if unset, except on Windows.

-Override the default maximum number of threads used by a thread pool.
+Indicates the maximum number of threads used by default when creating a

 IO::Spec::Unix.tmpdir method will return